Mohammadi Machar Colony:

 Mother Child Health Clinic (MCH)

 The MCH has been strategically located in the center of Mohammadi Colony.
-The clinic is fully staffed with two MBBS doctors (one male and one female) and a Lady health worker.
-The MCH services approximately 85 patients on a daily basis.
+The clinic is fully staffed with an MBBS doctor and a Lady Health worker.
+The MCH services approximately 65 patients on a daily basis.
 The MCH constantly provides low-cost health care services, vaccines, treatment, screenings, referrals, access to primary, preventive health care and awareness of hygienic practices in the community.
 The medical staff at the MCH serves as the only qualified medical practitioners in this community.

 Tuberculosis Intervention